otrv4/otrv4/otrv4.md

-  This state is entered only when a participant receives a TLV type 1 (Disconnected) message, which indicates they have terminated their side of the OTR conversation.
-For example, if Alice and Bob are having an OTR conversation, and Bob instructs his OTR client to end its private session with Alice (for example, by logging out), Alice will be notified of this, and her client will switch to the FINISHED state.
-This prevents Alice from accidentally sending a message to Bob in plaintext (consider what happens if Alice was in the middle of typing a private message to Bob when he suddenly logs out, just as Alice hits the 'enter' key).
-Note that this transition only happens when TLV type 1 message is received, not when it is sent.
+  This state is entered only when a participant receives a TLV type 1 (Disconnected) message, which indicates they have terminated their side of the OTRv4 conversation.
+For example, if Alice and Bob are having an OTRv4 conversation, and Bob instructs his OTRv4 client to end its private session with Alice (for example, by logging out), Alice will be notified of this, and her client will switch to the FINISHED state.
+This prevents Alice from accidentally sending a message to Bob in plaintext (consider what happens if Alice was in the middle of typing a private message to Bob when he suddenly closes the session, just as Alice hits the 'enter' key).
+Note that this transition only happens when TLV type 1 message from OTRv4 is received, not when it is sent.
 This state indicates that outgoing messages are not delivered at all.
+If a OTRv3 message is received in this state, it should be ignored.
 ```

 ### Protocol Events